 This is challenging stuff.
 For most people, sexuality plays a key role in relationships.
 When orientations appear incompatible, it’s tempting to feel hopeless.
 It doesn’t help that your friends and families have a simple solution: Break up.

 Why stay together?

 In today’s world, leaving is easy.
-Most relationships fail, as do half of all marriages.
+Most relationships fail, as do a high percentage of marriages.
 Why even try to stay together?
 Here are just a few possibilities:

 - You’re crazy about each other

 - You share a vision for the future

 - You want to raise your children in one home